hlynch/Biometry2022/docs/Week-8-lecture.md

 The aims of modelling -- A discussion of Shmueli (2010)
 ------------------

 Before we launch into the technical details of building linear models, let’s discuss the Shmueli (2010) paper.
-Shmeuli makes the distinction between three kinds of models
+Shmueli makes the distinction between three kinds of models

 1. Explanatory models
 2. Predictive models